 Our estimation sample includes birth cohorts born between 1990 and 2016.
-We drop states and districts where the Panchayati Raj Act was not applicable.11 In our final sample, we have 25 states that account for 95% of India's population, covering almost 1.1 million births over 26 birth cohorts (see Table A.3 for summary statistics).
+We drop states and districts where the Panchayati Raj Act was not applicable.9 In our final sample, we have 25 states that account for 95% of India's population, covering almost 1.1 million births over 26 birth cohorts (see Table A.3 for summary statistics).

 The NFHS surveys also ask questions about prenatal care provision and immunization status of all births in the previous three or five years.
-To construct a partial panel of such variables over time, we pool together four waves of NFHS surveys.12 We track the following prenatal care outcomes: whether a mother had three or more prenatal health visits over the course of her pregnancy, whether a tetanus shot was provided and whether iron supplements were provided.
-We also track the immunization status of all children over the age of 12 months, who are required to have at least eight vaccinations in their first year of life (three polio shots, three shots of DPT and one each of BCG and measles vaccines).
+To construct a partial panel of such variables over time, we pool together four waves of NFHS surveys.10 We track the following prenatal care outcomes: whether a mother had three or more prenatal health visits over the course of her pregnancy, whether a tetanus shot was provided and whether iron supplements were provided.
+We also measure the immunization status of all children over the age of 12 months, who are required to have at least eight vaccinations in their first year of life (three polio shots, three shots of DPT and one each of BCG and measles vaccines).
 We construct indicators of whether the child had no vaccines, had at least one vaccine or was fully vaccinated.
+Finally, we obtained partial data on the number of health facilities (primary health centers and subcenters as well as community health centers) in 1985, 1990, 1997, 2002, 2007, 2012 and 2015 (Government of India, 2015).